alexch/codelikethis/public/projects/tic_tac_toe_www.md

 In this project you will implement the [game rules](https://en.wikipedia.org/wiki/Tic-tac-toe) in a web-based UI.

-We recommend that before you start this project, you complete the [Tic Tac Toe (CLI)](tic_tac_toe) project (at least up to the "Artificial Stupidity" story).
+We recommend that you focus on the game's logic before you worry about the UI.
+It may be helpful to complete the [Tic Tac Toe (CLI)](tic_tac_toe) project (at least up to the "Artificial Stupidity" story).
 This will help you keep the *game rules* separate from the *user interface*, both in your mind and in your code.
-You may even be able to reuse many of the functions you wrote earlier.
+You may even be able to reuse many of the functions you wrote for that project.

-Template repository: https://github.com/BurlingtonCodeAcademy/tic-tac-toe-www -- either clone this directly, or use your own GitHub Classroom repo.

 ## Wireframes